 It’s time for a new version of Azure AD Connect to incorporate Microsoft’s lessons learned and distribute the fixes Microsoft made to the larger public.
-Last Friday, Microsoft released the first version in the 1.4 branch of Azure AD Connect: v18.104.22.168.
+Last Friday, Microsoft released the third version in the 1.4 branch of Azure AD Connect: v18.104.22.168.

 Azure AD Connect is Microsoft’s free Hybrid Identity bridge product to synchronize objects and their attributes from on-premises Active Directory Domain Services (AD DS) environments and LDAP v3-compatible directories to Azure Active Directory.